-For those with small spaces, limited time, and some cash to spend, counter-top appliances are all the rage.
-These shiny boxes homebrewing kits right in beside toasters and microwaves but promise to make brewing beer as simple as a pot of coffee.
+For those with small spaces, limited time, and some cash to spend, counter-top appliances and straightforward, beginner craft brew kits are all the rage.
+These homebrewing kits fit right in beside toasters and microwaves but promise to make brewing beer as simple brewing as a pot of coffee.
 Or maybe even microwavable mac n’ cheese.

 Brewie makes a single model, the Brewie+.
 With a global buyer in mind, it comes in various plug and voltage configurations.
 It is a beautiful piece of machinery, with sleek, clean lines.
 It’s also very large with a 20-liter capacity.
-Like the Zymatic, this is a fully-realized all-grain system with the ability to fine-tune mash and sparge settings and automate four different hop additions.
-Brewie+ retails for $2,399 but the manufacturer offers significant discounts when ordering multiple units.
+Like the Zymatic, this is a fully realized all-grain system with the ability to fine-tune mash and sparge settings and automate four different hop additions.